 Why Do We Celebrate Presidents Day?

 In the United States, we celebrate Presidents Day to honor all American presidents, but especially George Washington and Abraham Lincoln.

-Below are four quality read alouds that are great for celebrating Presidents Day.
+Below are 6 quality read alouds and activities that are great for celebrating Presidents Day.

 1. If I Were President by Catherine Stier